Alice-ArtsLab/libmosaic-sound/README.md

-# Portaudio codes: Sound Design
+# Sound Design with *libmosaic-sound*

-**This repository contains some code written in the 'C' programming language based on the PortAudio library.
-These codes are resources for working with Sound Design.**
+**This repository contains the library libmosaic-sound written in the 'C' programming language based on the PortAudio library.
+This library provides resources for working with Sound Design.**

 -------------